chrisyco/duckshop/install/index.markdown

 ### Permissions ###

 Installing a permissions plugin is optional.
-If you don't install one, the plugin would simply give users the default permissions.
+If you don't install one, the plugin would simply give users reasonable defaults.

 For permissions settings, see the [permissions reference]({{ site.baseurl }}/install/permissions).

-### Economy ###

-DuckShop uses [Vault][] for economy support.
-Unless your economy plugin is very obscure, it is likely it is supported.

-If an economy plugin isn't installed, you can still trade items normally, but obviously money will not work.

 ### Chest Protection ###